urschrei/pyzotero/readme.md

 Because it's 2011, and I have no intention of using PHP for anything, let alone writing it, this is a first pass at implementing a Python wrapper for the [Zotero API][1].
 There's no use case as yet, since I'm not sure what's going to be the ultimate consumer of the returned data.
 Expect a lot of initial fragility, if not outright breakage.
 You'll require a user ID and access key, which can be set up [here][2].

 # Installation #
+* From git: `pip install git+git://github.com/urschrei/pyzotero.git`

-`pip install /path/to/pyzotero/dir`
+* From a local clone: `pip install /path/to/pyzotero/dir`
-Example: `pip install ~/Downloads/pyzotero`
+Example: `pip install ~/repos/pyzotero`
-Alternatively, download the latest version from <https://github.com/urschrei/pyzotero/downloads>, and point pip at the zip file:
+* Alternatively, download the latest version from <https://github.com/urschrei/pyzotero/downloads>, and point pip at the zip file:
 `pip install ~/Downloads/urschrei-pyzotero-v0.3-0-g04ff544.zip`

 I assume that running setup.py will also work using `easy_install`, but I haven't tested it.